 2. Keep a Food Journal

 Sometimes, the idea of keeping a food journal can seem like a grueling task and somewhat unappealing.
-However, a food journal doesn’t have to equate to counting calories or tracking the macros in your food.
+However, a food journal doesn’t have to equate to using a calorie calculator and counting your calories or tracking the macros in your food.
 Instead, it’s a chance to take a hard look at the types of food you put into your body.
 Is your eating pattern full of fruits and vegetables, or refined carbohydrates, like sugars, starches, and processed foods?